s-damian/php-8-4-new-features/README.md

 # New Features in PHP 8.4

-> 📝 You can also read the detailed article on my blog:
+> 📝 You can also read the article on my blog:
 [PHP 8.4 New Features](https://www.damian-freelance.com/blog/php-8-4-new-features)

 > :octocat: If you find this tutorial useful, please give me a **Star** on this GitHub repository.